vareha/data_engineering_zoomcamp_project/memory-bank/systemPatterns.md

   - Modular approach with staging and curated models

 ### 5. Orchestration
-- **Decision**: Use Airflow for pipeline orchestration
+- **Decision**: Use Kestra for pipeline orchestration
 - **Rationale**:
-  - Flexible DAG-based workflow definition
+  - Declarative YAML-based workflow definition
-  - Rich ecosystem of operators and hooks
+  - Strong built-in integration with cloud services
+  - Simpler configuration and maintenance compared to Airflow
-  - Strong community support and documentation
+  - Powerful templating and error handling capabilities

 ### 6. Infrastructure as Code
 - **Decision**: Use Terraform for infrastructure provisioning